xta0/xta0.me/_posts/2025-01-06-GenAI-Stable-Diffusion-1.md

 <img class="md-img-center" src="{{site.baseurl}}/assets/images/2025/01/sd-06.png">

+Why take timestamp $t$ as input?
+Because all the denoising process share the same neural network weights, the input $t$ will help train a UNet with a time step in mind.

 Once we have this neural network, we can input a noisy image $x_t$ to obtain the noise $\epsilon$，Using this noise, we can determine the probability distribution of the image at the previous time step.
 By performing random sampling from this probability distribution, we can generate the image $x_{t-1}$ for the previous time step.
 Then, we can feed the image at the previous time step into the model again and repeat this process iteratively until we eventually obtain $x_0$

 <img class="md-img-center" src="{{site.baseurl}}/assets/images/2025/01/sd-07.png">

 The very first input to the model (initial $x_t$) can be obtained by simply sampling noise from a Gaussian distribution.

+## The training process

 ## Resources